UnrealDeveloperCourse/BattleTanks/README.md

 }
 ```

-2. Limit the firing rate by declaring `ReloadTimeInSeconds` on the Tank and make it a `UPROPERTY`
+2. Limit the firing rate by declaring `ReloadTimeInSeconds` on the Tank and make it a `UPROPERTY` (in the videos this doesn't happen until next lecture)

 ```cpp
 /// Tank.h